Howesy/DiscordJarvis/README.md

 ## Future Plans

 - Potentially implement an eval command that executes in it's own sandboxed environment to protect from malicious intentions.
-- Add a plethora of various commannds to the repository to inspire and give developers the boost they may need for their bots.
+- Add a plethora of various commands to the repository to inspire and give developers the boost they may need for their bots.

 ## Commands Example